Skip to main content

 Propofol

 The drug is indicated for use as an anesthetic as follows: As a single injection to provide general anesthesia for short procedures, for induction and maintenance of general anesthesia using incremental doses to effect, and for induction of general anesthesia where maintenance is provided by inhalant anesthetics.
 The drug is indicated for use as an anesthetic as follows: As a single injection to provide general anesthesia for procedures lasting up to 5 minutes; for induction and maintenance of general anesthesia using incremental doses to effect; for induction of general anesthesia where maintenance is provided by inhalant anesthetics.
 For induction of anesthesia.
 For maintenance of general anesthesia for up to 20 minutes.
 For induction of general anesthesia where maintenance is provided by inhalant anesthetics.
-Species commonly shown: Both, Dog, No Use Class Stated Or Implied, Cat, No Use Class Stated Or Implied.
+Species commonly shown: Both, Dog, Cat.

 Generic name